 What is Business Scaling?

-Scaling is a way to increase your business from one level to the next.
+Scaling a business can be a daunting task, and it is important to seek guidance from professionals such as market research consultants to ensure success.
 There are different types of business scaling, but they can be classified into four major categories.
 Knowing these is important if you want to know how to scale a business.

 - Vertical Scaling

 It refers to expanding vertically by increasing the scale of a business within its current industry.
 In other words, you dive deeper into the market your business is already penetrating in to increase the demand for your product and build a greater customer base.
 There are two ways businesses can scale vertically: one is by further enhancing the present product with additional features and capabilities, and the other is by introducing new products with similar market segmentation.
 However, one might face challenges in upgrading manual work on large machines, and hardware additions can only be upgraded to a limited extent.